vedantmourya-18/MyProjects/README.md

 # bulletin

-A new Flutter application.
+This is a news app.
+In this app you can read the news in brief, search the news by categories,and can do custom search.
+Also you can view the news you want in web view.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a complete Flutter application.

 A few resources to get you started if this is your first Flutter project: